RealLadyDog/RealLadyDog/README.md

 I really love cuddle piles and hugs.

 If you see me in the library, in the bakery, or on the campsite talking to someone or my friends.
 (Yes, I am active in those areas!)
 Try to interact with me!
-I don't mind! unless you read the cautions.
+I really don't mind! unless you read the cautions.
 (Please whisper me!
 I might be afk and miss the interactions!)

 I will permit you to utilize the Tramp character, embrace the Tramp character to cuddle the pile, hug, or sit behind me!